mohit-kumar-3/myFirrstRepo/README.md

 # myFirrstRepo
-to learn how to use it
+to learn how to use it.